max-marcus/ReactRedux-TodoApp/README.md

 Each reducer is called once when the store is being created.
 Therefore, reducers are where you set the app's initial state.

 Given that reducers are pure functions, there are 3 things reducers **never** do:

-1) Mutate its arguments
+1. Mutate its arguments
-2) Perform side effects (like API calls)
+2. Perform side effects (like API calls)
-3) Call non-pure functions (Date.now(), Math.random(), etc)
+3. Call non-pure functions (Date.now(), Math.random(), etc)

-For more information on reducers, refer to the Redux docs.
+For more information on reducers, refer to the Redux docs:
-A general overview of how to construct a reducer: [](http://redux.js.org/docs/basics/Reducers.html) For more complex applications, an app might need more than one reducer, responsible for different pieces of state.
-This is where CombineReducers comes in handy: [](http://redux.js.org/docs/api/combineReducers.html)
+- A general overview of how to construct a reducer: http://redux.js.org/docs/basics/Reducers.html
+- For more complex applications, an app might need more than one reducer, responsible for different pieces of state.
+This is where CombineReducers comes in handy: http://redux.js.org/docs/api/combineReducers.html

 ## Getting Started